 define your role as an educator and illustrates how their science is going

 TEA in the Field

 - While in the field, you will be part of a research team, as well as

 being responsible for communicating with the classroom via your daily journals

 and electronic mail.
 The hours will be long and the conditions will be harsh.

 Often only a short, and expensive, window is available for an individual

-researcher to collect data in the polar regions each year.
-This means that
+researcher to collect data at the poles each year.
+This means that tempers may